cedvdb/x_router/README.md

   XRouter.goTo('/products/:id', params: { 'id': '123x' });
 ```

-While the first way is more common in routers, the second way of putting parameters separately can be useful if you have your routes
-is a static class:
+While the first way is more common in routers, the second way of putting parameters separately can be useful if you have your routes in a static class:

 ```
   XRouter.goTo(AppRoute.productDetails, params: { 'id': '123x' });